What is service virtualization?

-Service virtualization is the process of creating replicas of systems that new applications depend on, in order to to test how well the application and systems integrate.
-It is primarily used for integrating applications that depend on cloud and service-oriented architectures (SOA), or applications that communicate with third-party data and application program interface (APIs.)
+Service virtualization is the process of creating replicas of systems that new applications depend on to test how well the application and systems integrate.
+It is primarily used for integrating applications that depend on cloud and service-oriented architectures (SOA), or applications that communicate with third-party data and application program interface (APIs).
 Examples of these systems include customer relationship management (CRM) services such as Salesforce Service Cloud, enterprise resource planning (ERP) services such as SAP ECC, and internal systems that are still in development.

 Unlike server virtualization, service virtualization only replicates specific interfaces, interactions and behaviors -- situations wherein a server might interact with an application -- rather than a complete server.

 Service virtualization tools monitor traffic between the dependent system and the application.
 They use log data to build a model that can replicate the dependent system's responses and behavior, using inputs such as SQL statements for databases and Extensible Markup Language (XML) messages for web services.
 As developers test the new application, the virtualized service produces the same responses that the real one would.